camunda/camunda/docs/content/get-started/java-client-library.md

 * `WorkflowTopicClient workflowsClient = client.workflowTopic(int topicId)`: Provides access to workflow-related operations on the given topic, such as process instantiation
 * `TaskTopicClient tasksClient = client.taskTopic(int topicId)`: Provides access to task-related operations on the given topic, such as task subscriptions
-* `TopicClient topicClient = client.int topicId(int topicId)`: Provides access to general-purpose operations on the given topic, such as topic subscriptions
+* `TopicClient topicClient = client.topic(int topicId)`: Provides access to general-purpose operations on the given topic, such as topic subscriptions

 Then take it from there, the Javadoc should give an idea what each method does.